ndious/delivr/README.md

 ## Features

 - Execute various types of commands (Docker, Git, etc.)
-- Send command output to Discord via bot token or webhook
+- Send command output to Discord via webhook
 - Log command outputs to files with automatic rotation
-- Configure via JSON with support for custom paths
+- Configure via JSON or YAML with support for custom paths
+- Flexible configuration with optional sections
 - Error handling and comprehensive reporting
 - One-time execution or daemon mode
+- Automated builds with GitHub Actions

 ## Installation